aryamanpathak2022/VR_Assignment1_ARYAMAN_IMT2022513/README.md

 ### 3. Coin Detection
 - Find contours in the thresholded image.
 - Filter out circular objects based on perimeter and area.
-- Visualize detected coins by outlining them in blue.
+- Visualize detected coins by outlining them in red.

 ### 4. Coin Segmentation
 - Create a binary mask based on detected contours.